sebarios/academic-www/content/en/docs/managing-content.md

     └── ...
 ```

-File and folder names should not contain spaces (use hyphens instead).
+File and folder names should use hyphens instead of spaces, for example creating a course folder named `my-course`.

 ### Renaming